 Windscribe free VPN

-While free VPN services are often riddled with problems and risks, Windscribe offers a pretty decent option.
+While free VPN services are often riddled with problems and risks, Windscribe appears to offer a decent option.

 Windscribe’s free VPN tier is limited to 11 server locations and 10 GB of data per month.
 On a positive note, however, P2P downloads (torrents) are allowed.